libxml-raku/LibXML-raku/docs/Document.md

 method version() returns Version
 ```

-rw accessor to get or set the version of the document
+Gets or sets the version of the document

 ### method standalone